 The setup that is used for the ICDS project can be seen in Figure 3.2.
-It was build and tested in a Xubuntu 11.10 environment 1 which is a more lightweight variant of the popular Debian based Ubuntu Linux distribution.
-The process of acquiring, compiling and running the OsmocomBB framework itself in this environment is explained in Appendix A.1.
-As can be seen in the diagram, layer 1 of the OsmocomBB GSM stack runs on the phone.
-It is connected via a serial cable to the computer running the ICDS.
-On the computer side the osmocon program provides a general interface to the phone.
-Osmocon is also used to download the firmware to the Motorola C123.
-Other software can communicate with osmocon and subsequently with the phone using unix sockets.
+It was build and tested in a Xubuntu 11.10 environment which is a more lightweight variant of the popular Debian based Ubuntu Linux distribution.
+The process of acquiring, compiling and running the OsmocomBB framework itself in this environment is explained in Appendix B.1.